isomerpages/nlb-curiocity/_story-maps/historic-districts.md

 Chinatown by Marco Verch Professional Photographer via Flickr Chinatown streets by William Cho via Flickr
 Kampong Glam by Erwin Soo [CC BY 2.0]
-Little India by KimonBerlin [CC BY 2.0]
+Kampong Glam streets by Fabio Achilli [CC BY 2.0] Little India by KimonBerlin [CC BY 2.0]
 Little India streets by Zairon  [CC BY 4.0]
 Singapore River bridges by William Cho [CC BY 2.0]